mizu.js

 1 Restriction 1 Note $root

-If you are using mizu programmatically, you can chose whether to require this directive or not to enable mizu rendering using the implicit option.
+You can choose whether to require this directive for mizu.js rendering with the implicit option when using the user API.
 By default, rendering is explicit in Client-Side APIs and implicit in Server-Side APIs.

 Variables